xiaolaba/Base64-encoder/README.md

-reverse the process, build a table, sort the base64 map by ASCII order, for example
+#### reverse the process, to decode based64 string,
+build a table, sort the base64 map by ASCII order, for example
 ```
 + = 0x2B = 43, the minum, index offset =0
 $ = 0x24 = 36, invalid char for base64, index offset = 1